 Law schools look favorably on a broad spectrum of liberal arts study, a high cumulative grade point average, and an excellent Law School Admission Test score.
 This academically demanding major provides training in clear and systematic thinking and requires excellence in written and oral expression.
 This goal has guided the choice of specific courses for this pre-professional program.
 Knowledge of United States and world history is complemented by courses in American government and political science.
 Accounting and economics broaden the student's background.
 Political science, criminal justice, and other courses lead to a good understanding of society and personal relationships.
 Introductory law courses aid a student in determining whether to pursue a career in law.
 Prelaw students should be scholars whose intellectual curiosity stimulates them to continue learning throughout their lives.

-Students must have at least a "C" in all criminal justice, English, history, political science, and business administration courses.
-Because of the concentration of courses in business, history, speech, and English, students in this major do not have to complete a minor.
+Students must have at least a "C-" in all criminal justice, English, history, political science, and business administration courses.
 Students may not declare management, history, political science, speech, or English as a minor.

 PRELAW EMPHASIS Recommended Course Sequence